jacob-moses/jacob-moses.github.io/teaching.md

 I seek out innovative methods of teaching and assessing inclusive learning that promotes diversity and equity.
 I was an inaugural pedagogy fellow at the [Edmond J. Safra Center of Ethics at Harvard University][1], where I focused on project-based learning and syllabus design.
 I have taught in flipped-classroom models and co-designed workshop courses centered on the development of student projects.

 For my teaching at Harvard College, I was awarded six Certificates of Distinction in Teaching from the Bok Center for Teaching and Learning.

-For further details, [see my CV][2].
+At the University of Texas Medical Branch, I have have been recognized with Faculty Research Mentor Award.

 [1]:	https://ethics.harvard.edu
-[2]:	/cv/ "Curriculum Vitae"

 [image-1]:	/assets/img/jacob-moses-2017.jpg